dis-sg/dis-sg.github.io/_mascotdex/brave.md

 Through Brave's engaging presence, NCSS continues to work towards reducing mental health stigma and encouraging open conversations about mental well-being in the community.

+<i>Have a trivia nugget about BRAVE?
+Share your stories, photos and videos with us at designinsingapore65@gmail.com</i>